-Dorsey Schools' policy adheres to the refund policies of applicable state, federal, and accrediting agencies.
+Dorsey Schools' Refund and Cancellation Policies adhere to the policies of applicable state, federal, and accrediting agencies.

-INSTITUTIONAL CANCELLATION AND REFUND POLICY
+INSTITUTIONAL CANCELLATION POLICY

-Dorsey Schools applies the following institutional cancellation and refund policy to all applicants:
+Dorsey Schools applies the following institutional cancellation policy to all applicants:

-- (1) If the applicant is rejected by the school before enrollment, all tuition and fees paid by the applicant will be returned within 30 days. - (2) If the applicant terminates the enrollment contract with the school within three (3) business days after signing the contract, all tuition and fees paid by the applicant will be returned within 30 days.
+- If the applicant's enrollment contract is rejected by the school, all tuition and fees paid by the applicant will be returned within 30 days. - (2) If the applicant cancels or terminates the enrollment contract with the school within three (3) business days after signing the contract, all tuition and fees paid by the applicant will be returned within 30 days.